 West Seattle High School opened in 1917 and is the only Romanesque style high school in the District.
 It is designated a City of Seattle Landmark.
 The school has not been recorded on a historic property inventory form, nor has it been evaluated for its potential eligibility for listing in the National Register of Historic Places.
 Additions were designed in 1924, 1954, 1959, and 2002.
-There are no buildings in the project area (ESA, 2020).
+There are no existing buildings in the batting cage/field area (ESA, 2020).